kanekoshoyu/exchange-collection/README.md

 | kucoin      | yes     | planned        | planned       |
 | okx         | yes     | planned        | planned       |

 I currently have no plan of supporting [FIX protocol](https://www.fixtrading.org/what-is-fix/) due to limited number of supported exchanges.
 But it is definitely an interesting one to try in the future.

 ## TODO
-- [ ] gather assets
+- [ ] gather initial assets
   - [x] gather 3 exchanges in OpenAPI
   - [ ] gather 3 exchanges in AsyncAPI
-- [x] set up CI for codegen model
+- [ ] set up CI for codegen model
-  - [x] verify if the codegen models can be generated on python/rust
+  - [x] verify if a REST/WS client can be generated on python/rust
+  - [ ] rust tokio-tungstenite codegen
+  - [ ] python asyncio-websockets codegen
-  - [x] package codegen model another repo per language
+  - [ ] package codegen model another repo per language
-  - [ ] make it available in pip and crate.io
+  - [ ] make it available in pip and crates.io
 - [x] set up trading library
   - [x] define trading traits
   - [ ] implement traits on top of the codegen model